Origin

 Fun Facts

-- Leilah is a popular name among Australian Muslim communities, often chosen for its poetic resonance.
+- Leilah remains a popular choice among Australian Muslim communities, often given to reflect cultural heritage.

 Personality Traits